JeffRichmond/ggrc-core/doc/dev/unittests.rst

 How-To's
 -------------------

-To attach Controls to Systems:
+To Map Systems to a Control:

 - Declare Control and System objects
 - Declare ObjectControl object with controllable=system object, control=control object
 - Append ObjectControl object to ``object_controls`` attribute of Control object
 - Add Control object to session and commit (``db.session.add()``, ``db.session.commit()``)

-To attach Controls to Categories:
+To Map Categories to Control:

 - Declare Control and Category objects
 - Append category object(s) to .categories attribute of Control object